ahmetUz/overRide/level03/readme.md

-This level takes a number as an argument.
+This level takes a number as input.

 ```c
 	printf("Password:");